Education in the United Arab Emirates: International education

 As of January 2015, the International Schools Consultancy listed the UAE as having 507 international schools.
 The consultancy defines an 'international school' in the following terms "ISC includes an international school if the school delivers a curriculum to any combination of pre-school, primary or secondary students, wholly or partly in English outside an English-speaking country, or if a school in a country where English is one of the official languages, offers an English-medium curriculum other than the country's national curriculum and is international in its orientation."
 This definition is used by publications including The Economist.
 Of these schools over 35 offer one or more of the four International Baccalaureate Programmes.

 Technical and Special Education

 The UAE has technical educational centers such as The Higher Colleges of Technology's Center of Excellence for Applied Research and Training (CERT).
 CERT offers technology programs.
 The UAE signed the UN Convention on the Rights of Persons with Disabilities. the emirate of Abu Dhabi has partnered with the Massachusetts' New England Center for Children, specialised in assisting autistic children.

+Standardized Testing

+To evaluate academic readiness for higher education, the UAE Ministry of Education administers standardized computer-based assessments known as the Emirates Standardized Test (EmSAT).
+These tests are aligned with both national and internationally recognized assessment standards.
+Unlike the similarly named SAT in the United States, EmSAT scores are calculated out of 2000 for each subject.

+There are three main types of EmSAT tests: